oracle/python-oracledb/doc/src/api_manual/aq.rst

     .. warning::

-        Prior to Oracle Database 21c, calling this function in parallel on different connections acquired from the same pool may fail due to Oracle bug 29928074.
-Either ensure that this function is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`Queue.enqone()` instead.
-The function :meth:`Queue.deqmany()` call is not affected.
+        In python-oracledb Thick mode using Oracle Client libraries prior to 21c, calling :meth:`Queue.enqmany()` in parallel on different connections acquired from the same connection pool may fail due to Oracle bug 29928074.
+To avoid this, do one of: upgrade the client libraries, ensure that :meth:`Queue.enqmany()` is not run in parallel, use standalone connections or connections from different pools, or make multiple calls to :meth:`Queue.enqone()`.
+The function
+        :meth:`Queue.deqmany()` call is not affected.

     For consistency and compliance with the PEP 8 naming style, the name of the method was changed from `enqMany()`.
 The old name will continue